houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/chart-appearance.md

 ## Animation

-You can customize animation for a particular series using [`animation`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartAnimation.html) property.
-You can enable or disable animation of the series using `enable` property, `duration` specifies the duration of an animation and `delay` allows us to start the animation at desire time.
+You can customize animation for a particular series using [`Animation`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartAnimation.html) property.
+You can enable or disable animation of the series using `Enable` property, `Duration` specifies the duration of an animation and `Delay` allows us to start the animation at desire time.

 {% aspTab template="chart/series/column/animation", sourceFiles="animation.cs" %}